diogoaurelio/schedoscopeWiki/Test-Framework.md

     }

-# Test Input Data Definition
+## Test Input Data Definition

-As stated above, testing within the Schedoscope test framework is based on small, manually defined datasets.
-For this reason, the framework offers the possibility to precisely specify a dataset in a row-by-row manner.
-Because this process can be of course somehow tedious, the framework supports the user by (1) typechecking / autocompletion of input data fields during specification and (2) default value generation for non-specified input fields.
+As stated above, testing using the Schedoscope test framework is based on small, individually defined datasets.
+For this reason, the framework allows for the specification of datasets in a row-by-row manner.
+Because this process tends to be tedious, the framework helps users by
-In addition, existing test input resources (e.g. sample data files) can be configured comfortably.
+1. supporting typechecking / autocompletion of input data fields test data specification and
+2. default value generation for non-specified input fields.

-## Manual Specification
+### Manual Specification

-To stick with the above example, let's say we want to test a view called _Restaurants_ (taken from the tutorial), which holds information about restaurants in Hamburg extracted from Open Street Map nodes.
-This view needs another view called _Nodes_ as input; its (simplified) definition looks like
+To stick with the above example, the view _Restaurants_ depends on the view _Nodes_.
+Its (simplified) definition looks like

     case class Nodes(